LPM CLI

 git rm bun.lock bun.lockb bun.lock.backup bun.lockb.backup .npmrc.backup

-git commit -m "Migrate to LPM"
+git commit -m "Migrate to LPM CLI"

 Only remove files that exist in your repo.
 Do not commit .backup files unless you intentionally keep migration rollback artifacts in the repository.